msusviela/todo_riverpod/README.md

 ## Features

-- ✅ Create, read, update, and delete tasks.
+- ✅ Create, read, and delete tasks.
-- ✅ Mark tasks as completed or pending.
+- ✅ Mark tasks as completed.

 ## Architecture

 This project leverages **Riverpod** for state management, providing a scalable and maintainable architecture.

-- **Riverpod** benefits:
-  - Global and local state control.
-  - Improved performance with a provider-based approach.
-  - Enhanced debugging experience.

 ## Installation